operator-framework/operator-sdk/website/content/en/docs/building-operators/golang/references/logging.md

 * `--zap-encoder`: Zap log encoding ('json' or 'console')
 * `--zap-log-level`: Zap Level to configure the verbosity of logging.
 Can be one of 'debug', 'info', 'error', or any integer value > 0 which corresponds to custom debug levels of increasing verbosity")
-* `--zap-stacktrace-level`: Zap Level at and above which stacktraces are captured (one of 'warn' or 'error')
+* `--zap-stacktrace-level`: Zap Level at and above which stacktraces are captured (one of 'info' or 'error')

 Consult the controller-runtime [godocs][logging_godocs] for more detailed flag information.

 ### A simple example

-Operators set the logger for all operator logging in [`cmd/manager/main.go`][code_set_logger].
+Operators set the logger for all operator logging in `main.go`.
 To illustrate how this works, try out this simple example:

 ```Go
 package main